atharvabhakane/mcp-llamaIndex/README.md

 ## 📘 Level 3: IDP Using Claude on Cursor

-### Why Use Claude, LlamaParse, and Cursor?
+### Why Use Claude, LlamaIndex, and Cursor?
-At this point, I wanted to see how far I could push document understanding by combining my MCP server with powerful AI tools. **LlamaParse** is used here to extract the full text from PDFs, making it easy for Claude (via Cursor) to process and answer questions about your documents.
+At this point, I wanted to see how far I could push document understanding by combining my MCP server with powerful AI tools. **LlamaIndex** is used here to extract the full text from PDFs, making it easy for Claude (via Cursor) to process and answer questions about your documents.
 LlamaParse ensures the text is clean and structured for downstream AI processing.

 ### What You'll Build
-A tool that returns the entire text of a PDF, making it easy for Claude (or any AI) to process and answer questions about your documents. **LlamaParse** is the backbone for parsing the PDF content.
+A tool that returns the entire text of a PDF, making it easy for Claude (or any AI) to process and answer questions about your documents. **LlamaIndex** is the backbone for parsing the PDF content.

 ### How to Run It (Step-by-Step)